 JCPenney filed for Chapter 11 bankruptcy back in May.
 At the time, the company planned to close 200 stores by the end of the year and 50 stores next year.

 The filing isn't a surprise, as the company's troubles have mounted in recent years with decreasing sales and missed debt payments.
-The pandemic has only made things worse, as 95 percent of its retail stores are still closed around the country.
+The pandemic also saw the closure of many stores.

 “The coronavirus (COVID-19) pandemic has created unprecedented challenges for our families, our loved ones, our communities and our country.
 As a result, the American retail industry has experienced a profoundly different new reality, requiring JCPenney to make difficult decisions in running our business to protect the safety of our associates and customers and the future of our company,” said Jill Soltau, CEO of JCPenney in the filing.